mbzuai-oryx/BiMediX2/README.md

 The computations were enabled by resources provided by *LUMI hosted by CSC (Finland)* and *LUMI consortium*, and by *Berzelius* resource provided by the *Knut and Alice Wallenberg Foundation at the NSC*.

-We are grateful to the *Meta Llama Impact Innovation Awards* for recognizing BiMediX2, as one of the winners awarded in October 2024.
+We are grateful to the *Meta Llama Impact Innovation Awards* for recognizing BiMediX2, as one of the winners awarded in September 2024.
 This recognition highlights our commitment to advancing AI-driven healthcare solutions.

 ---